Skip to content

 punctuation

 Punctuation marks are symbols or characters used in written language to provide structure, clarity, and meaning to text.
 They serve various purposes, including indicating pauses, separating ideas, and conveying emphasis.
-Here’s a description of some common punctuation marks and their uses

-When to Use a Comma Before “And”?
+When to Use a Comma Before “So”?

 Use commas before “and” when joining two independent clauses to form a compound sentence.
 Sometimes, a comma is used after ‘and’ in a series or list.

-When to Use I.e. (I.e. vs. E.g.)
+When to Use I.e. (I.e. or E.g.)

 I.e. is Latin for id est, meaning ‘in essence’.
 In English, this is understood as ‘that is to say’, or ‘in other words’.